tripattern/howtos/nodejs.md

 sudo npm install -g n
-sudo n stable # or current # sudo n 4.2.1 - if you want to use a specific version sudo npm update -g sudo ln -sf /usr/local/n/versions/node/<VERSION>/bin/node /usr/bin/node # for ubuntu
+sudo n stable # or current # sudo n 4.2.1 - if you want to use a specific version sudo npm update -g sudo ln -sf /usr/local/n/versions/node/<VERSION>/bin/node /usr/bin/node # for ubuntu, maybe do for npm and npx as well?
 # Check new versions
 sudo node -v
 sudo npm -v